orhss/profiling-cli/README.md

 GITHUB_PERSONAL_ACCESS_TOKEN=your_github_token
 ```

 The API key requirements depend on which model provider you're using with the `-mp` flag.
-The file path will be passed
-to the CLI using the `--config` flag.
+The file path will be passed to the CLI using the `--config` flag.

 ## Usage

+### Basic Usage

 ```bash
 # Profile specific modules and functions